-- There are too many smokers, many of them are heavy smokers, and most are not interested in cessation information. - Patients at the Bucks Hospital who are smokers are restricted from going out to smoke. - Jefferson Health Northeast surgeons encourage smoking cessation prior to surgery; people are slowly getting it. - Many Rothman Institute surgeons do not perform elective surgery for active smokers and will order a nicotine test to ensure the patient has stopped smoking before proceeding with surgery. - Livengrin (a substance abuse treatment organization with facilities in Bensalem, Northeast Philadelphia, and elsewhere in the region) offers smoking cessation programs.
+- There are too many smokers, many of them are heavy smokers, and most are not interested in cessation information. - Patients at the Bucks Hospital who are smokers are restricted from going out to smoke. - Jefferson Health Northeast surgeons encourage smoking cessation prior to surgery; people are slowly getting it. - Livengrin (a substance abuse treatment organization with facilities in Bensalem, Northeast Philadelphia, and elsewhere in the region) offers smoking cessation programs.